 - More distributor sales.
 Providing this richer and detailed product data to your distributors brings your products to the top of search results among competitors.
 More sales for them equals more business for you.

 The Thomas Connect™ technology will also help companies in the UK find Zygology’s range of products more easily on local search engines.
-Higher search rankings means an increase of likelihood to get found by more relevant buyers online.
-It's the ideal solution to increase market reach and tap into new industries.
+Higher search rankings mean an increased likelihood of getting found by more relevant buyers online.
+It's the ideal solution to expand market reach and tap into new industries.

 Learn Quick Tips To Rank On Google's First Page With This 30 Day Planner

 Don't let lack of support be an issue that breaks your supplier-distributor relationship.
 Whether it's tactical or strategic, the relationship is a partnership that needs open communication and a product experience that works together.
 True success lies in a completely digital marketing approach, from inbound and content marketing to a data-driven eCommerce experience.
-Contact our product management experts to see how your website can solve your data challenges and create more growth opportunities.
+Contact our product management experts to see how your website can solve your data challenges and create more growth opportunities or to learn more on your own, download our eBook The Manufacturer's Guide To Building An Effective Product Catalog.

 Did you find this useful?